Surrogate Losses in Passive and Active Learning: Introduction

 In this work, we are primarily interested in how best to use surrogate losses in the context of \emph{active learning}, which is a type of sequential design in which the learning algorithm is presented with a large pool of unlabeled data points (i.e., only the covariates are observable), and can sequentially request to observe the labels (response variables) of individual instances from the pool.
 The objective in active learning is to produce a classifier of low error rate while accessing a smaller number of labels than would be required for a method based on random labeled data points (i.e., \emph{passive learning}) to achieve the same.
-We take as our starting point that we have already committed to use a given surrogate loss, and we restrict our attention to just those scenarios in which this heuristic actually \emph{does} work.
+We take as our starting point that we have committed to use a given surrogate loss, and we restrict our attention to just those scenarios in which this heuristic actually \emph{does} work: specifically, where the minimizer of the surrogate risk also minimizes the error rate, and is contained in our function class.
 We are then interested in how best to make use of the surrogate loss toward the goal of producing a classifier with relatively small error rate.
-To be clear, we focus on the case where the minimizer of the surrogate risk also minimizes the error rate, and is contained in our function class.